 In cases where people are charged habitually with a Class A Misdemeanor for possessing fewer than 4 ounces of the drug, their case could be graduated to State Jail Felony.
 If convicted, it could mean prison time of at least six months state jail with a maximum sentence of 2 years.

 Class B Misdemeanor criminal classification is reserved for defendants charged with the unlawful possession of small amounts of marijuana (under 2 ounces).
 If found to be a habitual offender, the charge could be enhanced to a Class A Misdemeanor which could result in a Brazoria County jail sentence of up to 1 year with a $4,000.00 fine.

-People arrested and charged with the possession of more than 5lbs of marijuana can face prison terms ranging from 2 years to life.
-This is largely dependent on the quantity of the drug involved with the case and any previous related criminal history on part of the defendant.
+People arrested and convicted for possessing more than 5lbs of marijuana can face prison terms ranging from 2 years to life.
+The penalty is largely dependent on the quantity of the drug involved with the case and any previous related criminal history on part of the defendant.